yona-lang/homepage/docs/features/resource-management.md

 Context managers store their data in a local dictionary, so that they can be used from any threads (this is transparent for programmers, who need not to be aware of this actually).

-Context manager is a tripple of `(name, wrapper, data)`, where:
+Context manager is a triple of `(name, wrapper, data)`, where:

 * `name` is the default name of the alias, used as a key in the local context dictionary.
 * `wrapper` wrapper is a 2-arg function - taking the context manager tuple and a callback that is called from within this wrapper function and of which result is returned as a result of this wrapper.
-The wrapper can perfrom initialization and finalization of resources around calling the callback.
+The wrapper can perform initialization and finalization of resources around calling the callback.
 * `data` is the actual data, such as transaction object, file object or whatever other resource data to be managed by the context manager.

 ### Lifecycle of Context Managers